Cassibelanus/advanced-video/SetupGuide.md

 ## For MAC OS Users
 1. Double-click the .zip file we provided and wait for it to extract.
 This contains the DaVinci Resolve installer.

-2. Locate the DaVinci Resolve .zip file (DaVinci_Resolve_16.2.4_Mac.zip) and double-click it.
+2. Locate the DaVinci Resolve .dmg file (DaVinci_Resolve_16.2.4_Mac.dmg) and double-click it.
 Wait for it to extract.
-* Once it has finished extracting, there will now be a new file (DaVinci_Resolve_16.2.4_Mac.dmg).
-Double-click that as well.

 4. A window will now popup.
 Double-click on 'Install Resolve 16.2.4'